MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 - BSA160
 - GSP150
 - MET150
-description: "Learn about how to plan a new SharePoint intranet with focus on bringing sites online quickly and getting a return on your investment"
+description: "Learn about how to plan a new SharePoint intranet with focus on bringing sites online quickly and getting a return on your investment."
 ---

 # Plan an intelligent SharePoint intranet

 Microsoft SharePoint offers a wide variety of options and tools to create intranet sites for your organization.
 Moving your intranet to SharePoint in Microsoft 365 might take a while, particularly if you already have extensive intranet content.
-In this article, we'll look at how to plan a new SharePoint intranet with a focus on quickly bringing sites online and getting a return on your investment.
+In this article, we look at how to plan a new SharePoint intranet with a focus on quickly bringing sites online and getting a return on your investment.

-We'll cover how to:
+We cover how to:

 - Understand your key organizational priorities
 - Understand your audience